This section explains the troubleshooting processes for common performance issues and potential solutions to these issues.

 |Table Name Length||63 Bytes (Limited by name data type)|

 Dimensions listed as unlimited are not intrinsically limited by Greenplum Database.
 However, they are limited in practice to available disk space and memory/swap space.
-Performance may degrade when these values are unusually large.
+Performance may decrease when these values are unusually large.